-Here is an example of how MTSS helps all students, including those who are at grade level.
-After a year of being instructed using MTSS methods, this first-grade student demonstrated his ability by reading a section of 'The Watsons go to Birmingham,' an eighth-grade level book.
+Here is an example of how the Reading Roadmap helps all students, including those who are at grade level.
+After a year of being instructed using Kansas MTSS methods, this first-grade student demonstrated his ability by reading a section of 'The Watsons go to Birmingham,' an eighth-grade level book.
 Often at low income schools, the focus is just on helping struggling readers to catch up.
-But at an MTSS school, all students get help and those that are at grade level accelerate, such as this boy.
+But at a Reading Roadmap school, all students can get help and those that are at grade level can accelerate.

 Testimony from a teacher about the power of MTSS: